brycetolman54/batman/README.md

 This manager is intended more for personal use, but I have made it public in case any young person is looking around at NeoVim and doesn't want to put in the work to understand one of the more complicated plugin managers at the start.

 Hopefully everything I have here is simple and straightforward.
 I try to make my code easy to follow.

+You can see how to use this plugin manager either below or by running `:help BatMan` in NeoVim

 ## Install